 • local_schema: This is used to specify the name of the local schema where the imported foreign tables will be created.

-• import_default: This controls whether column default expressions will be included in the definitions of the importation of the foreign tables from the foreign server.
+• import_default: This controls whether column default expressions will be included in the definitions of importing the foreign tables from the foreign server.
 Its default value is false.

-• import_not_null: It controls if column NOT NULL constraints should be included in the definitions of the importation of the foreign tables from the foreign server.
+• import_not_null: It controls if column NOT NULL constraints should be included in the definitions of importing the foreign tables from the foreign server.
 The default value is true.

 An example of syntax showing an IMPORT FOREIGN SCHEMA is shown below.
 First, the syntax is for a MySQL table created with the following definition: